top of page

 Welcome to Catherine Taylor's Website

-"Historical fiction at its very best" - Historical Novel Society
+"Historical fantasy at its very best" - Historical Novel Society

 If you've read and enjoyed Beyond The Moon please consider leaving me a review on Amazon and Goodreads - reviews really help new authors.
 Thank you!